RowMur/RowMur/README.md

-# RowMur.github.io
+# Personal Website

-This is a repository for my personal website.
-It's a react app written in TypeScript.
+This repository is for my personal website which can be found [here](www.rowmur.com).
+It is a React project and is deployed using GitHub pages.